rsdoiel/antenna/planet.md

 date: 2025-06-20, from: Vatican News

-                    <p>The Editorial Directorate of the Dicastery for Communication presents the documentary, “León de Perú”, featuring footage that retraces the mission of Robert Francis Prevost in Peru.</p>
+                    <p>The Editorial Directorate of the Dicastery for Communication presents the documentary, “León de Perú”, featuring footage that retraces the mission of Robert Francis Prevost in Peru before he became Pope Leo XIV.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-06/watch-the-vatican-media-documentary-leon-de-peru.html">Read all</a></p>
                     <p>&nbsp;</p>